encord-team/encord-active/docs/docs/import/import-coco-project.md

 The whole flow might take a while depending on the size of your dataset.
 Bare with us, it is worth the wait.

-When the process is done, follow the printed instructions to open the app or see more details in the [Open Encord Active](./open-encord-active) page.
+When the process is done, follow the printed instructions to open the app or see more details [here](../cli#visualize).

 :::info

-If you want the dataset to be available on the Encord platform, please refer to the [Export documentation](../../pages/export/filter_export#export-to-encord).
+If you want the dataset to be available on the Encord platform, please refer to the [Export documentation](../user-guide/filter_export#export-to-encord).

 :::